jason1chiu/tiny-squares/README.md

   <img src='./client/public/TS-home.png' alt='home'>
 </p>

+<h1 align="center"> Introducing TinySquares: </h1>

-Introducing TinySquares: Your ultimate destination for personalized lifestyle journals.
+Your ultimate destination for personalized lifestyle journals.
 Track sports, health, and mindfulness effortlessly.
 Our visually appealing pixel calendar design gives a clear year-long overview of your progress.
 Dive deeper with statistics and pie charts for insightful data representation.
 Join us and unlock your full potential

 <p align="right">(<a href="#readme-top">back to top</a>)</p>